gklyne/I-D/app/app.md

 --------------------------------

-A virtual file system driver on a mobile operating system has mounted several packaged application for resolving common resources.
+A virtual file system driver on a mobile operating system has mounted several packaged applications for resolving common resources.
 An application requests the rendering framework to resolve a picture from `app://eb1edec9-d2eb-4736-a875-eb97b37c690e/img/logo.png`